Chow Groups of Quadrics in Characteristic Two: Introduction

-It is interesting and a bit surprising that in proving the result for $\CH^2(X)_{\tors}$ of a 5 or 6 dimensional quadric, the method in the appendix of \cite{BarryChapmanLaghribi20Israel} is not enough (cf. Remark\;\ref{Un2p46}), and that our approach of using Kato--Milne cohomology (and also $K$-cohomology implicitly) gives a new uniform proof in all dimensions $\ge 3$ (cf. Theorem\;\ref{Un2p45}).
+It is perhaps worth mentioning that to obtain the main result (Theorem\;\ref{5p3}) for $\CH^2(X)_{\tors}$, we give a proof that works uniformly for quadrics of all dimensions $\ge 3$.
+Unlike the methods in \cite{Karpenko90AlgGeoInv} and the appendix of \cite{BarryChapmanLaghribi20Israel} (see Remark\;\ref{5p4} and the appendix), this approach utilizes Kato--Milne cohomology (and also $K$-cohomology implicitly).

-In \cite{HuSunWu}, the results of this paper will be used to study unramified cohomology in degree $\le 3$ for quadrics in characteristic $2$.
+In \cite{HuSun23}, the results of this paper have been used to study unramified cohomology in degree $\le 3$ for quadrics in characteristic $2$.

 \